 (j) “FES Scenarios” means the forecast future generation (listed in order of likely operation) and Demand backgrounds to be provided by The Company which are to be utilised for the purposes of the development of the Network Options Assessment.

 (k) “Network Options Assessment” means the process and the report produced by The Company in accordance with Standard Condition C27 (The Network Options Assessment process and reporting requirements).

+(l) ‘RMS and EMT means Root Mean Square and Electro Magnetic Transient

 A Party may Disclose any information or data to a Transmission Owner other than User Data or Transmission Information, which may only be Disclosed in accordance with this Schedule Three.